 A healthy and active starter is bubbly at least once during the 10-day cycle (other days it may be “quiet” or flat), especially after being fed.
 If your starter goes bad or spoils, you’ll know–it may discolor or smell funky.
 Granted, I’m not one of those people who thinks a starter smells great, but a simple sniff, bubble and color check will reveal the state of your starter.
 Here’s a quick starter check-up:

 - Smell.
 Should be yeasty and beer-like.
 If it smells sharp and hasn’t been fed in the past 4-6 days, give it a feed and then give another sniff in 24-48 hours.

 - Bubbles.
 After a feeding, it should be active and bubbly within 24 hours.
-On other days it may be flat like pancake batter, but a quick stir should reveal a few bubbles.
+This is especially true for brand new starters on Day 1 and Day 6 feedings (which means you’ll see activity fairly soon).
+On other days it may be “quiet” or flat like pancake batter, but a quick stir should reveal a few bubbles.
 It’s important to squeeze the bag or give your starter a stir on a daily basis, just to make sure all the ingredients have a chance to get metabolized.

 - Color.
 Creamy, off-white.